brettdh/libcmm/android_readme.txt

 If there was really a bug here, I didn't fix it; we'll see.
 Extra weirdness: jdb showed a string like "a.b.c.d" but the result of split(".") was {""}.
 Meh.
 Moving on to bigger fish for now.

+10/19/2010
+Made the change to services.jar to make sure the preferred network (WiFi by default) is always "active" when it's connected.
+More importantly, make sure I still get up/down broadcasts for the "non-active" network.